-- Assigned: Amounts that are intended to be spent on specific purposes expressed by the governing body. - Unassigned: Amounts that are available for any purpose.
+- Assigned: Amounts that are intended to be spent on specific purposes expressed • by the governing body. - Unassigned: Amounts that are available for any purpose.
 TSFC intends the amounts to be used for the subsequent fiscal years' operating expenses.

-At September 30, 2022, the TSFC had two fund balance classifications: unassigned and restricted.
+As of September 30, 2023, the TSFC had two fund balance classifications: unassigned and restricted.

-NOTE 2 DEPOSITS AND INVESTMENTS
+NOTE 2 CASH AND INVESTMENTS

-Cash and cash equivalents consist of bank deposits and money market funds which are permitted investments under the bond indenture.
+Cash and investments consist of bank deposits and cash equivalents such as money market funds which are permitted investments under the bond indenture.

-2022

-Unassigned:
+Unrestricted :

+Cash-FDIC insured \$ 603,780

-Cash \$ 671,980
+Cash equivalents 2,923

-Money Market Funds 7,941

-Total unassigned 679,921
+Total unrestricted 606,703

-Restricted for Debt Service

-Morgan Stanley Institutional Liquidity Funds 47,523,993
+Restricted for Debt Service: Morgan Stanley Institutional Liquidity Funds 48,565,009

-Total restricted 47,523,993
+Total restricted 48,565,009

-Total cash and cash equivalents \$ 48,203,914
+\$ 49,171,712

-TSFC's unassigned cash and cash equivalents are held in operating and collections accounts.
-Restricted cash and cash equivalents are invested in money market funds and, as of September 30, 2022, consist of \$7,224,830, which is maintained in trapping, revenue and debt service accounts and \$40,299,163, which is maintained in the debt service reserve account.
+Amounts restricted for debt service are invested in money market funds and as of September 30, 2023, consist of \$6,527,920 which is maintained in the trapping, revenue and debt service accounts and \$42,037,089 which is maintained in the debt service reserve account.

-Unassigned cash and cash equivalents as of September 30, 2022, was available to fund operating costs of the TSFC.
-The remaining funds were restricted for distribution in accordance with the Tobacco Bonds indenture.
+Unrestricted funds as of September 30, 2022, was available to fund operating costs of the TSFC.
+The remaining funds are restricted for distribution in accordance with the Tobacco Bonds indenture.